pfdubois/BridgeBidding/source/index.rst

 .. only:: html

-   Copyright 2010-2024 by Paul F. Dubois (pfdubois@gmail.com)
+   Copyright 2010-2026 by Paul F. Dubois (pfdubois@gmail.com)

    |today|

-   :ref:`Copyright, PDF, and E-Book Version Downloads Information
+   :ref:`Link to information on Copyright, HTML, PDF, and E-Book Versions <Copyright>`
-   <Copyright>`

 .. toctree::
    :caption: Table of Contents